-9. I keep junk out of my Inbox
+9. I keep junk out of my inbox

-This is a constant battle but I regularly purge my Inbox to ensure that it’s not being clogged up with newsletters, offers, promotions, spam, etc. It’s too distracting when I’m trying to process real email.
+This is a constant battle but I regularly purge my inbox to ensure that it’s not being clogged up with newsletters, offers, promotions, spam, etc. It’s too distracting when I’m trying to process real email.

-10. I turn of all notifications
+10. I turn off all notifications

 I hate the idea of being constantly interrupted by beeps and banners on my phone or computer.
 I just think that’s insanity if we’re trying to do any worthwhile work and train our brains to think well and think deeply.